Ecosystems: The emergence of value

 Traditionally, the consumer and retail industries work on highly integrated ecosystems namely producers and their supply chains, distributors and their logistics and finally last mile connectivity led by modern retail or grocery/convenience stores.
 Over the last decade, this paradigm has been evolving rapidly towards digital and data-led landscape for the industry.
 This evolution was already driving major changes in business models to develop a much more flexible ecosystem and embracing new players.
 Producers and their supply chains started to leverage data to understand consumer behavior, with a surge of platforms that offered alternate distribution models and finally brick and mortar outlets transformed into an omni-channel window.

-Many businesses raced to make the most of existing digital platforms; we saw +new sellers listing on marketplaces increase 2.5 to 3 times globally.
-Many others quickly developed a digital frontend sales model and manual back-end process to keep things running. @Citi’s Global Insights reported an almost 9 times jump in online retailing, 5 times jump in e-commerce volumes and 6 times jump in food delivery.
+Many businesses raced to make the most of existing digital platforms and many others quickly developed a digital front-end sales model and manual backend process to keep things running. @ Citi’s Global Insights reported an almost 9 times jump in online retailing, 5 times jump in e-commerce volumes and 6 times jump in food delivery.
 The focus was to simply keep their respective ships afloat through these unprecedented times.
 Also this adoption of digital sales channels has shifted consumer behavior and gave a reflection of the future of the industry.

 Bringing together the physical and digital has enormous implications for a company’s ability to reach new markets and customer segments in highly personalized ways, with 24/7 direct customer access, control over pricing and product availability, on top of rapid speed to market.
 At the same time, costs are lower, and cash flows more reliable and predictable.